AV Mazzega Floor Lamp

 Manufacturer: AV Mazzega, Murano Italy.

-Other versions: Different sizes and colours.
-Many variations were designed.
+Other versions: This AV Mazzega floor lamp exists in many variations, sizes and colours.
 Also made as a table lamp.

 Today, under the watchful eye of Andrea Mazzega, grandson of Angelo Vittorio, the company works together with high-level international designers.
 Andrea is the president of the company since 2000.
 Today the company is named Mazzega 1946.